ixjx/jacmanplus/README.md

 ##Installation

+a theme for hexo
+just for learning
-a theme for hexo,just for learning improved by Jacman,so called jacmanplus
+improved by Jacman , so called jacmanplus

 ###Install